Sprint Expressway: Kerinchi Link at the Universiti Malaya site

-The double-deck carriageway design of Kerinchi Link from Bukit Kiara Interchange Exit 2310 to Kerinchi Interchange Exit 2310 was made as a result of the early controversial issues during the development stage.
+The double-deck carriageway design of Kerinchi Link from Bukit Kiara Interchange Exit 2307 to Kerinchi Interchange Exit 2308 was made as a result of the early controversial issues during the development stage.
 The construction of the stretch took place at the border of Universiti Malaya, which meant that the construction could take up some of the university area, which sparked complaints.
 As a result, the expressway concessionaire Sprint came up with the idea of a double-deck carriageway which could reduce the land usage.

 Damansara Town Centre as the "island" of separated carriageway

-During the construction of the expressway, Jalan Semantan could not be widened to 6-lane expressway, therefore the highway concessionaire took another main road at Damansara Town Centre for the Eastbound route such as Jalan Johar and Jalan Beringin.
-As a result, Damansara Town Centre became as the "island" of the separated carriageways.
+During the construction of the expressway, Jalan Semantan could not be widened to six lanes; consequently, the highway concessionaire took another main road at Damansara Town Centre for the Eastbound route, including Jalan Johar and Jalan Beringin.
+Damansara Town Centre became the "island" of the separated carriageways.